Architectural Commercial Design Required Courses

 | 3 CR

 Topics include the unit circle, trigonometric functions, graphs, identities, equations, inverse functions, solutions of triangles, complex numbers, polar coordinates, and vectors.
-Students in this college transfer course will complete a scholarly research/academic assignment.
 PREREQUISITE: 10804118 Intermediate Algebra with Applications NOTE: This course is recognized for general education transfer as part of the University of Wisconsin (UW) System/Wisconsin Technical College System (WTCS) Universal Credit Transfer Agreement (UCTA).

 CHOOSE 1 OF THE 5 FOLLOWING COURSES: